 Now is the time to establish a stewardship programme for lottery.
 It will be worth it!

 We can’t think of a reason for you not to go down the prize-led route, but as always there’s a few things you might want to consider before taking the plunge:

-Watch our 2022 prize-led fundraising benchmarking and trends webinar where we present key raffle and weekly lottery benchmarks and chat through current trends with leading prize-led experts from Guide Dogs, Macmillan Cancer Support and Great Ormond Street Children's Hospital Charity...
+Don’t forget to watch our 2022 prize-led fundraising benchmarking and trends webinar, where we present key raffle and weekly lottery benchmarks and chat through current trends with leading prize-led experts from Guide Dogs, Macmillan Cancer Support and Great Ormond Street Children's Hospital Charity.